nurettincoban/diff2ai/README.md

   - Fixed in >= 0.0.2.
 Update to latest: `npm i -g diff2ai@latest`.
   - If developing locally, ensure `npm run build` copied `templates/` into `dist/templates/`.
   - Project-local `templates/` in your CWD are also supported.

+- Custom template not found
+  - When using a name (e.g., `--template my-template`), diff2ai looks for `./templates/my-template.md` by default, or under `--templates-dir`/`templatesDir` if provided.
+  - You can also pass a direct path: `--template ./my-templates/review.md`.

+- "Missing required placeholder {diff_content}"
+  - Your custom template must include `{diff_content}` where you want the unified diff injected.

 ---